 The past few years, supported by Peace Parks, various interventions were initiated to improve the learning experience, and increase the attendance rate, of students.
 Solar panels were installed at schools and clinics to provide electricity for lights.
 This has also enabled the presentation of evening classes aimed at boosting literacy levels of adults from the surrounding communities.
 Houses were constructed for teachers at the school.
 In 2019, a vegetable garden was established, and water provided, to grow food for the pupils who have to stay at the school during the week.
 Supported by Hitachi, two new computer literacy classrooms – one each for Kasaya and Sankalonga primary schools, were constructed in 2019 and ten laptops provided to kick-start the integration of computer-based learning in the schools.

 Income from nature-based economies was identified as a critical component of the Conservancy.
-This includes protection the newly restocked wildlife populations for tourism purposes, as well as potentially the commercial management of wildlife as overseen by the Simalaha Community Conservancy Trust, To this end, Peace Parks Foundation presented the community with 200 disease-free buffalo in 2018.
+This includes protecting the newly restocked wildlife populations for tourism purposes, as well as potentially the commercial management of wildlife as overseen by the Simalaha Community Conservancy Trust, To this end, Peace Parks Foundation presented the community with 200 disease-free buffalo in 2018.
 Providing disease-free buffalo to Simalaha was crucial, as this member of Africa’s popular Big-5 will not only boost the tourism offering but will also generate income through the sale of the offspring of the buffalo to other areas in Zambia.

 The day the buffalo returned to Simalaha